-If you select Store to HD, the images will be stored under the file name as defined under the file text box on your hard disk.
-Storing images to the hard disk is not as fast as storing images on the RAM, however your hard disk may have a larger capacity.
+If you select Store to HD, the images will be stored on your hard disk drive.
+There are two methods to save these data:

+Standard mode: Image files are saved under the file name as defined under the file text box on your hard disk.
+Storing images to the hard disk is not as fast as other recording methods.
+This method is recommended if you work in "Acquire" or "Integration" mode.